 H.R.
 928 and S. 1723 attempt to address recent, and in some cases, longstanding, congressional concerns regarding OIGs.
-Despite their institutional arrangements and authorities, modifications to the IG Act, as amended, have been seen as useful to enhance the IG's independence and power.
+Despite their institutional arrangements and authorities, modifications to the IG Act have been seen as useful to enhance the IG's independence and power.
 Along these lines is the wide range of proposed changes in these two bills.
 Their overarching theme is to strengthen and clarify the authority, tenure, resources, oversight, and independence of the inspectors general.
-The bills' specific proposals and considerations set up additional protections for IGs, including "for cause" removal and terms of office; consolidation and codification of two existing councils established by executive order - the President's Council on Integrity and Efficiency (PCIE), which consists of the presidentially appointed IGs, and the Executive Council on Integrity and Efficiency (ECIE), which consists of agency head appointed IGs - into a single Council of the Inspectors General on Integrity and Efficiency; the reporting of the IG's initial budget and appropriations estimates to the Office of Management and Budget, the agency
+The bills' specific proposals and considerations set up additional protections for IGs, including "for cause" removal and terms of office; consolidation and codification of two existing councils established by executive order into a single Council of the Inspectors General on Integrity and Efficiency; the reporting of the IG's initial budget and appropriations estimates to the Office of Management and Budget, the agency head, and congressional committees; program evaluation in IG semi-annual reports; and the grant of law enforcement authority to IGs in designated federal entities.
+Additionally, H.R.
+928, as passed by the House, and S. 1723 would require that DFE IGs, like their establishment IG counterparts, be appointed "without regard to political affiliation and solely on the basis of integrity and demonstrated ability in accounting, auditing, financial analysis, law, management analysis, public administration, or investigations."5